Preskton/terraform-provider-twilio/README.md

 # Twilio Terraform Provider

-The goal of this Terraform provider plugin is to make manging your Twilio account easier.
+The goal of this Terraform provider plugin is to make managing your Twilio account easier.

 Current features: